A Nightmare on Elm Street 3: Dream Warriors: Development

-Craven's very first concept for the film was to have Freddy Krueger invade the real world: Krueger would haunt the actors filming a new Nightmare on Elm Street sequel.
+Craven's first concept for the film was to have Freddy Krueger (Robert Englund) invade the real world: Krueger would haunt the actors filming a new Nightmare on Elm Street sequel.
 New Line Cinema rejected the metacinematic idea, but years later, Craven's concept was brought to the screen in Wes Craven's New Nightmare.
-Craven himself would be unavailable for directing, as he was tied up with filming Deadly Friend around the same time.

-Before it was decided what script would be used for the film's story, both John Saxon and Robert Englund wrote their own scripts for a third Nightmare film; in Saxon's script called How the Nightmare on Elm Street All Began, which would have been a prequel story, Freddy would ultimately turn out to have been innocent, or at least set up for the murders by Charles Manson, who along with his followers would have been the main culprit of the murders; Freddy would be forced by the mob of angry parents to make a confession of the crimes, which would enrage them further.
-After they lynch Freddy, he comes back to avenge his wrongful death by targeting the parent's children.
-In Englund's treatment called Freddy's Funhouse, the protagonist would have been Tina Gray's older sister, who would have been in college by the time Tina was murdered, and ends up coming back to Springwood to investigate how she died.
-In the script, Freddy had claimed the 1428 Elm Street house for his own in the dreamworld, setting up booby traps like Nancy did against him.
-According to Englund, part of it later ended up being used in the pilot episode of Freddy's Nightmares after the script had been lying around unused for a few years.
+Before the script was finalized, in 1986 John Saxon and Robert Englund wrote their own scripts for a third Nightmare film.
+In Saxon's script—a prequel story called How the Nightmare on Elm Street All Began—Freddy is ultimately innocent, or at least set up for the murders by the main culprits Charles Manson and the Manson Family.
+Freddy is forced by a mob of angry parents to confess to the crimes, which enrages them further.
+After lynching Freddy, he comes back to avenge his wrongful death by targeting the mob's children.
+In Englund's treatment, Freddy's Funhouse, the protagonist is Tina Gray (Amanda Wyss)'s older sister, who was away at college when Tina was murdered and returns to Springwood to investigate how she died.
+Freddy had claimed the 1428 Elm Street house for his own in the dreamworld, setting up booby traps like Nancy Thompson (Heather Langenkamp) had done against him.
+According to Englund, after the script had been unused for years, part of it was used in "No More Mr. Nice Guy", the pilot episode of Freddy's Nightmares.